mircomacchi/Neo-cortex-SC-rna-seq/SCneo_cortex.md

 plots, it seems that cells expressing more than 2500 genes are artifacts.
 They could be doublets.
 Moreover, we eliminate empty droplets by setting a lower limit of 200 genes per cell.
-Next, we set a threshold for cells containing a percentage of mitochondrial counts equal to 10% to filter out low quality or damaged cells.
+Next, we set a threshold for cells containing a percentage of mitochondrial counts equal to 10%
+- since it's a complesx tissue, thus may be more metabolically demanding than other tissues-, to filter out low quality or damaged cells.

 ``` r